 11 Social Media Do's and Don’ts to Keep in Mind for Your Big Day

 09 Aug 2022 •2 min read

-And while we think social media can make pulling off your "I Do's" even more fun (we love seeing couples get creative with everything from their hashtags and snapchat filters to their websites), it's important to remember that the internet is a public place.
+And while we think social media can make pulling off, you're "I Do's" even more fun (we love seeing couples get creative with everything from their hashtags and Snapchat filters to their websites), it's important to remember that the internet is a public place.